tmasch/bpf_be/documentation/Iconobase - Classes.md

 The attributes given on the Edge are the standard attributes for everything connected to iconography.
 Since they go in directions, one could also write them onto the arrows.

+**Edge between Organisation and Option (EdgeOrganisationOption)**

+This works similar to EdgeOrganisationIconography, but it connects not to the 'whole' iconography but only to a variant (this will be rarey used for Organisations, it is rather here to keep it parallel to Persons)

+**Edge between Organisation and Criterion**

+This Edge is primarily incuded to have a parallel with an Edge for Persons.

 **Edge between Organisation and Cycle (EdgeOrganisationCycle)**